 One of the constraints of maximum DIY smart home protection systems is kind of a biggie: Most of them don’t consist of video recording features.
 If the alarm is going off and also you’re now not home (or, worse, you’re in bed), do you automatically accept as true that the alarm is legitimate and phone 911?
 Or do you verify the intrusion is actual by using seeing what happened on video?

-Home8 hopes it’s the latter, setting a video digicam right within the box as a default, and integrating it directly with its domestic safety hardware and app.
+Home8 hopes it’s the latter, setting a video digicam right within the box as default and integrating it directly with its domestic safety hardware and app.

 Pairing is a seamless process.
-While most security systems require you to painstakingly pair each sensor, separately, Home8 reveals them all at once.
-Everything mounts with double-sided tape, and while they aren’t the most inconspicuous or appealing sensors available on the market, they’re small sufficient to fit in most environments with out fuss.
+While most security systems require you to pair each sensor separately painstakingly, Home8 reveals them all at once.
+Everything mounts with double-sided tape, and while they aren’t the most inconspicuous or appealing sensors available on the market, they’re small sufficient to fit in most environments without fuss.